PrinceKumar7827/chatbot/readme.md

 method 2
 to import chatbot without downloading
 -- add iframe in your main html file.
--- add chatbot's link in iframe's src.
+-- add this link "https://princekumar7827.github.io/chatbot/" in iframe's src.
 -- add these css properties in iframe tag.

 iframe {